-In the course/family directory, start NEURON with the init.hoc argument (UNIX: nrngui init.hoc , MSWin: double click on init.hoc).
+In the exercises/simulation_families directory, start NEURON by running init.py (python -i init.py).
 This particular init file makes NEURON read the session file for a CellBuilder that contains the specification of the model.
 You will use this CellBuilder to adjust the model parameters.

 '''

-// start the GUI and load the ballstk cellbuilder
+from neuron import h, gui

-load_file("nrngui.hoc")
+load the ballstk cellbuilder

-load_file("ballstk.ses")
+h.load_file("ballstk.ses")

-// eventually becomes a custom GUI
+eventually becomes a custom GUI

-load_file("rig.ses")
+h.load_file("rig.ses")

 '''